 It also gives you good versatility: you can get in to return dink shots to your opponent’s side of the court, while also being far enough back not to be beaten by the lob.

 Developing your awareness of the court lines is a big part of improving your pickleball skills and can take time.
-The more you play, the more you will get a sense for where you are on the pickleball court.
+The more you play, the more you will get a sense of where you are on the pickleball court.

 Frequently Asked Questions